-Charleston Bicycle Accident Attorney
+Charleston Bicycle Accident Lawyer

 The city of Charleston is historically rich and openly inviting to bicyclists and pedestrians alike with its narrow streets, sandy beach trails, and lush belt lines.
 Tourists park their bikes to pop into whatever charming shop has caught their eye.
 But everything can change in an instant.

 A Charleston bicycle accident attorney knows that the city is a unique attraction and that you have the right to share the road.
 But we also know that statistically, South Carolina bicyclist fatalities are higher than the national average.
-Given the delicate structure of a bicycle and its rider’s vulnerability, a crash can cause severe injuries or death — and Auger & Auger Personal Injury Lawyers want to see that you are compensated fairly for your medical bills, lost wages, and pain and suffering.
+Given the delicate structure of a bicycle and its rider’s vulnerability, a crash can cause severe injuries or death — and Auger & Auger Accident and Injury Lawyers want to see that you are compensated fairly for your medical bills, lost wages, and pain and suffering.

 Charleston Law and Bikes vs. Motorists